huoyijie/AdvancedEAST/README.md

 [EAST:An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2), and the significant improvement was also made, which make long text predictions more accurate.
+If this project is helpful to you, welcome to star.

 # advantages
 * writen in keras, easy to read and run